| |

 Track Listing: 1.
 Mother, 2.
 Hold On, 3.
 I Found Out, 4.
 Working Class Hero, 5.
 Isolation, 6.
 Remember, 7.
 Love, 8.
 Well Well Well, 9.
 Look At Me, 10.
 God, 11.
 My Mummy’s Dead

 I couldn’t have been awake, couldn’t have heard that right.
-I was having a nightmare.
+It was a nightmare.
+You wake up and everything is okay.
 I don’t even want to believe it now.
 Before that day, there was just so much more to come.
-And then you wake up and the story is over.
+But then you wake up for real and the horror is real.

-Our parents were gracious enough to grant us reprieves from our typical bedtime rules whenever A Hard Day’s Night, Help!, or Magical Mystery Tour graced the TV airwaves.
+Our parents were gracious enough to grant us reprieves from typical bedtime rules whenever A Hard Day’s Night, Help!, or Magical Mystery Tour graced the TV airwaves.
 This was a huge deal.
-We weren’t even alive when the movies were made and here we were caught in a time warp.
-It was amazing.
 Not only being up during foreign hours, but the fact we were seeing The Beatles.
 We’d set an alarm, sleepwalk to the sofa, and like magic, The Beatles would appear on our television screen.
 It was amazing.

 It wasn’t until years later, I’m not even sure when, that I first heard Plastic Ono Band.
 It’s strange how transfixed I was on the fantasy of a Beatles reunion and wasn’t concerned much with solo careers, give or take a Wings album here and there.
 But when I finally did sit down with Plastic Ono Band and give it my full attention, it was just as good if not better than any reunion could ever be.
-And certainly now, all these years later, I fully appreciate just how much John Lennon gave up on that album.
-What in the world could any fan or even non-fan ask but for an artist to have the courage to give it all away like that?
+And certainly now, all these years later, I fully appreciate just how much John Lennon gave away on that album.

 There was just so much more to come.
 There had to be.